Multispecies Campus - A Living Lab for Biodiversity, Creativity and Health

 - Target species workshop in module one “Recording and promoting biodiversity” held on March 17, 2025.

 - Winter study in module three “Researching the connection between biodiversity, mental health and well-being” successfully completed.
-The spring study also took place from 22.04. to 15.05.
+The spring study from April 4 to May 5, the summer study from June 16 to July 4, and the fall study from November 3 to November 17 also took place.

-- Work of the campus nature ranger in module one “Recording and promoting biodiversity” started.
+- Work of the campus nature ranger in module one, “Recording and promoting biodiversity”, implemented by the end of June 2025.

 Contact: